RAIL - ELECTRONICS TECHNICIAN

 60% of time is spent inside, 40% of time is spent outside, exposing employee to natural environmental conditions.
 Work exposes employees to fumes, dust, gases, odors and mist.
 Employee is also exposed to noise, vibration, hazards (slip and fall, chemicals) and motorized vehicles.

-Must be a high school graduate and have three years of maintenance experience in the electronics industry or with electronic equipment.
-Must be able to demonstrate a high level of skill in reading cable diagrams, wiring diagrams, logic circuits, and schematics.
-To be eligible candidate for the position, Metro employees will be required to pass Skills Test designated for the position.
+Must be a high school graduate and have two years of formal training in electrical/electronic theory, microprocessor experience, and three years’ experience in troubleshooting printed circuit boards to component level.
+To be eligible candidate for the position, Metro employees will be required to pass the Skills Test designated for the position.
 Employees must be able to possess and maintain a valid New York State Driver’s License of the classification required by law for the type of vehicle (s) driven as part of an employee’s normal job duties.
 Must be able to wear and utilize all required Personal Protective Equipment (PPE).
-Participation of the Bloodborne Pathogen Program is required.
+Participation in the Bloodborne Pathogen Program is required.

 The Niagara Frontier Transportation Authority is an Equal Opportunity Employer